JasonRuckman/sidney/README.md

 Sidney is an generic java / scala serializer.

-It's named after my dog Sid.
+It's named after my dog Sid and is a side project I did on my own time.

 It is heavily influenced by the [Parquet](https://github.com/apache/incubator-parquet-mr) project.
 It will decompose your POJOs into their fields and write those as columns.
 It's generally useful for serializing lots of objects rather than something like [Kryo](https://github.com/EsotericSoftware/kryo) which is more flexible and efficient on smaller numbers of objects.
 Untyped maps / lists / arrays are not allowed, as Sidney needs to know types up front so it can generate column writers for leaves.